 - Almost 4 in 5 of employers say that older workers would bring depth and breadth of experience to their organisation.

 - Less than half (49%) of employers say that age is covered by their existing diversity and inclusion policies

 - 7% of employers say they haven’t heard of age inclusivity in the workplace

 Watch on demand available for ERSA members

-To influence the agenda, please email us at [email protected]
+To influence future agendas, please email us at email@example.com

 Resources and related links: